halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 To run the model training and hyper-parameter tuning use *train_models/train_models.ipynb*.

 ## Model testing
-The notebook *test_models/test_models.ipynb* tests the trained models on the test set.
+The notebook *test_models/test_models.ipynb* tests the trained models on the test set using RMSE for prediction and Hits@k for ranking accuracy evaluation.

 ## Result analysis